brahmlower/cssef/README.md

 # Disclaimer #
-This project is still under heavy development.
-Feel free to use it, but know that it's state of operation may vary drastically from one commit to another.
-Once the project has reached a stable state, I'll create a stable branch for it.
+The project was not written with clean code, making further development difficult and time consuming.
+I'm refactoring in this branch, which will eventually overwrite the content of the master branch.
+Development should hopefully make continued and future development easier.

 # Description #
-The Cyber Security Scoring Engine Framework (cssef) is meant to provide an easy to use framework with which to score cyber security competitions.
-There are two main components: the web frontend, and the backend scoring engine.
-The goal of the frontend is to give users (including competitors, competitions admins, and site admins) an easy to use interface to interact with the white-team infrastructure.
+The Cyber Security Scoring Engine Framework (CSSEF) is meant to provide an easy to use framework with which to score cyber security competitions.
+Cyber security competitions are increasing in popularity, however preparation for such competitions can be difficult.
+The UAF CSC decided to make practice competitions to give members a feeling of what regional or national CCDC competitions would feel like.
+We were missing a feedback mechanism though, which is where the CSSEF comes in.

+The CSSEF is meant to provide an easy to use interface for the competition managers and competitors (white and blue team respectively).
+Some of the features include:
+* Automatic and/or manual inject delivery to blue teams
+* Automatic or manual start of service scoring
+* Blue team incident response field
+* Blue team score board
+* Team rankings by points
+* Blue team service status (checks services each time the pages is loaded)
+* Support for custom service plugins (write your own modules for services)

+Future goals include the addition of interfaces for Red and Orange teams.

+# Framework #
+The project is now broken into two main pieces: the scoring engine and the web interface.

+## Scoring Engine ##
+To keep the framework mentality, the scoring engine is strictly the engine tracking scores and points.
+It provides some other functionality such as inject and incident response tracking and scoring, however these features can be disabled if all you want is the scoring mechanics.
+Within the ScoringEngine class, there is a WebApi class which provides a semi-RESTful JSON API.
+If you already have your own frontend interface, or want to write your own, you can use the WebApi bindings to pupulate the content on your interface.
+Further documentation on the API can be found below.

+## Web Interface ##
+The web interface aims to provide an out-of-the-box working tool with which to interact with the scoring engine.
+The web interface has various pages for site/service administrators, organization users (white team) and competitors (blue team).
+The web interface will grow to support additional functionality as it's added to the scoring engine.

 ##Dependancies ##
 Web Interface:
 * Python 2.7.5
+* celery 3.1.17
 * Django 1.7.2

-Pluggins:
-* SSH - paramiko 1.15.1
-* SMB - pysmb 1.1.13
+* django-celery 3.1.16

 # Usage #
 The web frontend is written using Django.
 Starting the webserver (currently) requires running 'python manage.py runserver'.
 As of this writing, the scoring engine component must be started separately.